ButterflyLion/MoodTracker/README.md

    - User picks preferred interactive mood model: graph and sliders, graph only or sliders only

 2. **Subsequent Launches**
-   - User logs their mood using their customized interface
+   - User logs their mood using their custom interface

 ## Getting Started